California Judgments & Liens Search at a Glance

 California Judgments & Liens Search, FAQ

-How long does a judgment last in California?
+How long is a judgment lien enforceable in California?

 What property is protected from judgment creditors in California?